Weighing the Pros and Cons of an EPDM Rubber Roof

 White EPDM

-White coatings are better at reflecting heat, and the only downfall is that the white can look dingy over time.
+White roof coatings are applied to EPDM to make them better at reflecting heat.
+The only downfall is that the white can look dingy over time.
 Titanium dioxide is what reflects UV rays, making this a great option for energy efficiency.

 Where are EPDM Roofing Systems Used?